ilg-physics-ucsb/physics4l-manual/4LSite/lab0.md

 In [Ex](#Ex-strengthanddirection), the magnet will provide an external magnetic field.
 Our first task is to characterize the magnet by measuring the *direction* of this field.
 Later, we will take care of the backgroud noise to measure the *magnitude*.

 :::::: Exercise strengthanddirection
+First, lets identify the axes and directions of you magnetometer:
+**Axis Determination Steps**
+1. Open Phyphox and go to the "magnetometer" module.
+You can see there are three plots, representing $B_x$,  $B_y$ and $B_z$.
+2. Identify which direction is magnetic north in your room.
+3. Rotate your phone so each of the three primary axes (short, medium, long) of your phone is aligned with magnetic north.
+4. Take note of which axis has the highest absolute reading -- this specifies the axis of the magnetometer aligned with north.

+**Direction Determination Steps**
+1. The $z$ direction of your magnetometer likely runs out of the face of your phone, so we will first test the sign of this axis.
+2. Rotate your phone so that the back of it is facing mangetic north.
+3. If the reading is negative, the axis is defined so that the positive direction points *out of your phone*.
+You can understand this by imagining an arrow pointing from magnetic south to magnetic north.
+4. Repeat for the remaining axes.

-First, let's measure the direction of magnetic field from the  magnet.
+Now let's measure the direction of magnetic field from the  magnet.

 **Measurement steps:**
 1. Put your phone on the table, open the Phyphox app and go to “magnetometer”.
-You can see there are three plots, representing $B_x$,  $B_y$ and $B_z$.
 2. Start recording.
 You should see some random fluctuations on the plot.
 3. Hold the magnet above the magnetomer, with one flat side facing up.
 Move it up and down above the magnetometer.
 4. Now flip the magnet over, and repeat the motion.
 5. Stop recording to view the collected data.

 ::: Question
+1. Draw a diagram of your phone showing the axes and the directions they point (upload this to your google doc).
-1. Why does $B_z$ change when you move the magnet vertically?
+2. Why does $B_z$ change when you move the magnet vertically?

-2. After flipping the magnet, describe the change observed in the plot, and give a possible explanation.
+3. After flipping the magnet, describe the change observed in the plot, and give a possible explanation.

 :::